Skip to main content

 What skills will I develop:

-Research Assignments: Legal analysis, research, and writing and policy advocacy.
+Research Assignments: Legal analysis, research and writing, and policy advocacy.